apache/cxf/distribution/src/main/release/samples/corba/bank/README.txt

 This demo illustrates the user of JAX-WS API's for creating a service that uses the CORBA/IIOP protocol for communication.
-It also shows throwing exceptions accross that connection.
+It also shows throwing exceptions across that connection.

 Please review the README in the samples main directory before continuing.